Treatment of Glaucoma

 - Blurred vision.

-- Changes in the colour of the eyes and the skin around the eyes.
+- Changes in eye color (iris) and in the skin color around the eyes.

-If you notice any side effects to the treatment, you should discuss them with your doctor before you stop using the eye drops.
+If any side effects are noticed due to the treatment, a doctor should be consulted before stopping the eye drops.

-Laser treatment is usually a second-line option and helps improve the eye’s drainage system.
-These procedures are normally carried out in an ophthalmology clinic and patients can return to their routine habits later that day.
-There are two main types of laser used to treat glaucoma.
+Laser treatment may be the first option in some types of glaucoma and helps improve the eye’s drainage system.
+These procedures are usually performed in an ophthalmology clinic, and normal activities can be resumed on the same day.
+There are two main types of laser treatment for glaucoma.

 Trabeculoplasty.
 This laser technique is for patients with open-angle glaucoma.
 Laser energy is applied to the filtration angle to improve the drainage system, thus allowing the intraocular fluid to exit the eye more easily and reduce the pressure.